Complete Bathroom Painting Guide: Walls to Finishing Touches

 Why It Matters: Good painting technique ensures an even, professional finish that looks good and lasts.

-Using the Roller: Next, with the cut-in work done, take a roller and fill in the bigger areas of the wall.
-Paint in small squares, using either a “W” or “M” motion to evenly distribute the paint.
-Do not overload the roller with paint, as it will sag and drip from the excess paint.
+Using the Roller: Next, with the cut-in work done, take a roller and fill in the more significant wall areas.
+Paint in small squares, using either a “W” or “M” motion to distribute the paint evenly.
+Do not overload the roller with paint; it will sag and drip from the excess paint.

 Let Dry and Repeat

 Why It Matters: An appropriate drying time between coats ensures a hard finish.
-If this step is rushed, you might end up with smudges or blotchy areas.
+If this step is rushed, you might have smudges or blotchy areas.

-Drying Time: Then, let the coat dry for at least 4 hours, but follow the paint manufacturer’s directions.
+Drying Time: Let the coat dry for at least 4 hours, but follow the paint manufacturer’s directions.
 If the first coat is dry, check the walls to identify any missed spots and uneven coverage before the second coat application.

 Can I Use Regular Paint in a Bathroom?

 The Short Answer: No, it is not advisable.
-Ordinary paint is not designed for the level of dampness and moisture characteristic of bathroom areas.
-It easily peels off and gathers mould and does not clean well.
+Ordinary paint is not designed to address the dampness and moisture characteristic of bathroom areas.
+It easily peels off, gathers mould, and does not clean well.

 Instead: Use special bathroom paint that resists moisture and mould and yet forms a hard finish.
 This type of specially made paint is also typically much more washable.